Kafka-In-Action-Book/Kafka-In-Action-Source-Code/README.md

 ### Shell Scripts

-In the Chapter 2 project, I have included a couple of scripts if you want to use them under src/main/resources.
+In the Chapter 2 project, we have included a couple of scripts if you want to use them under `src/main/resources`.

 They include:
-* starteverything.sh //This will start your ZooKeeper and Kafka Brokers (you will still have to go through the first time setup with Appendix A before using this.)
+* `starteverything.sh` //This will start your ZooKeeper and Kafka Brokers (you will still have to go through the first time setup with Appendix A before using this.)
 * stopeverything.sh // Will stop ZooKeeper and your brokers
 * portInUse.sh // If you get a port in use error on startup, this script will kill all of the processes using those ports (assuming you are using the same ports as in Appendix A setup).